 2. Bed a container garden in gravel

-You don’t need a long rolling lawn to achieve that archetypal English country garden look – this beautiful area features a variety of different flowers in pots to give the space that well-tended and established feel.
+You don’t need a long rolling lawn to achieve that archetypal English country garden look – this beautiful front garden idea features a variety of different flowers in pots to give the space that well-tended and established feel.
 Set against the stone of this rustic home and a half-hidden garden gate, we can’t get enough of this pretty, almost secret grassless garden idea.

 3. Lay shingle for a beach feel